-This Section describes how triggering conditions are defined and monitored for the Trading System's different circuit breaker mechanisms.
+This section describes how triggering conditions are defined and monitored for the Trading System's different circuit breaker mechanisms.

 A circuit breaker is an automatic mechanism for temporarily constraining trading in case there is a sudden significant price movement.
-A Circuit breaker will be triggered when a possible match deviates too much from the reference price and the order book will change trading mode to auction (volatility Auction).
+A Circuit breaker will be triggered when a possible match deviates too much from the reference price and the order book will change trading mode to auction (volatility auction).

-When the circuit breaker is triggered, continuous trading is halted followed by a volatility stop with no auto matching, after which the order book moves back to continuous trading.
+When the circuit breaker is triggered, continuous trading is halted followed by either a volatility auction period or a volatility stop with no auto matching, after which the order book moves back to continuous trading.